 Team Captain: Mark Fontana Email: Mark

 Team Story/Goal: Join this team of south Savage residents and any prizes from our energy savings will benefit Redtail Ridge Elementary in the Prior Lake – Savage Area Schools!
-Our school’s mission is to be a caring, environmentally-focused community where social learning empowers academic learning and all individuals are challenged to reach their full potential as productive members of society.
-Redtail Ridge’s E-STEM curriculum provides instruction and learning focused on inquiry and real-world problem solving in the 21st century, applying hands-on science, technology, engineering and mathematical practices with projects and field experiences related to the environment.
+Redtail Ridge’s E-STEM curriculum provides instruction and learning focused on inquiry and real-world problem solving in the 21st century, applying hands-on science, technology, engineering and mathematics with projects and field experiences related to the environment.
 Please support Redtail Ridge’s environmental focus by joining our team, saving energy, and encouraging your neighbors to do the same!

 St. John Catholic School of Jordan